-As UK employees return to their workplaces in the wake of the pandemic again, they may need a refresher on the rules.
+As UK employees return to their workplaces in the wake of the pandemic, they may need a refresher on the rules.
 We've got some free resources to help.

 In line with the UK government’s roadmap for ending lockdown, many companies are beginning to plan a phased return to work.

-What comes next depends on a number of factors, not least the nature of your work and where you are based (the devolved nations have their own schedules).
+What comes next depends on several factors, not least the nature of your work and where you are based (the devolved nations have their own schedules).

 Sectors like hospitality, entertainment and others may take longer to reopen.
 It may also depend on the arrangements you've had in place during the shutdown.